 Why massage the scar?
 Is it really necessary?

-As mentioned above the wound healing process is changing all the time.
+As mentioned above, the wound healing process is changing all the time.
 About three weeks after surgery the wound can tolerate pressure.
 Massaging the scar using gentle pressure allows the wound to heal in such a way that the restored skin is soft and supple and has the normal range of movement and elasticity.

 Silicone based sheets

 Using silicone sheets may be another option.
 These sheets can be applied to the scar once a day for 12-23 hours.
 They are very easy and convenient to apply.

 It isn’t uncommon for scars to feel itchy following the healing process, this itchiness can last several months but can be managed with antihistamine treatment.
 We suggest that you can take an antihistamine tablet or capsule if you do not have any accompanying pain and the wound is not hot or throbbing.
 As we mentioned earlier taking antihistamine tablets can help to stop the itching.
 This will in turn stop the itch scratch cycle and so help prevent infection.

-Chlorphenamine 2mg tablets more commonly known by the brand Piriton.
+Chlorphenamine 2mg tablets, more commonly known by the brand Piriton.

 Cetirizine, Loratadine and Acrivastine are all non-drowsy antihistamine tablets

-Cetirizine and Loratadine.
+Cetirizine and Loratadine

 Your GP may prescribe a steroid cream if he/she thinks it is necessary.